sf package functions

 Extent: the spatial extent (geographic area that the shapefile covers) of the shapefile.
 Note that the spatial extent for a shapefile represents the extent for ALL spatial objects in the shapefile.

-You can view shapefile metadata using the class
+You can view shapefile metadata using the class, crs and extent methods:

 # metadata